 Either way, the acid test is Google’s Mobile-Friendly tester, which can be found here.
 Pop your web address in to this tool and you’ll get a response within seconds as to whether Google thinks your site is responsive or not.

 Bottom line: If Google comes back and reports your site to be mobile friendly, you can tick this one off and move on to the next.
 If however, your site is not fully responsive, and Google is telling you as such, now might be the time for an update.
-If you’d like to know how to move forward with making your website responsive, get in touch today and we’ll talk you through the process.
+If you’d like to know how to move forward with making your, get in touch with your local web designers today and we’ll talk you through the process.

 2. Are Your Contact Details Easily Accessible?